ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### MASTER_BEGIN_SN

-The starting log number of a master transaction occurring on a remote server.
+The starting log number of a master transaction occurred on the remote server.

 ##### MASTER_COMMIT_SN

-The final log number of a master transaction occurring on a remote server.
+The final log number of a master transaction occurred on the remote server.

 ##### REPLICATED_BEGIN_SN

-The starting log number of a replication transaction occurring on the local server.
+The starting log number of a replication transaction occurred on the local server.

 ##### REPLICATED_COMMIT_SN

-The final log number of a replication transaction occurring on the local server.
+The final log number of a replication transaction occurred on the local server.

 #### Reference Table